sofwerx/sqan/readme.md

 ### Software Defined Radio

-_**[WARNING: prolonged use of some SDR may cause heat-related damage to the SDR]**_ SqANDR is a support library that has is being built in parallel to extend SqAN connectivity across SDRs.
+_**[WARNING: prolonged use of some SDRs without adequate heat management may cause heat-related damage to the SDR]**_ SqANDR was a support library that has is absorbed into SqAN to extend SqAN across SDRs.
 Currently only PlutoSDRs or any *nix SDR with AD9361 agile transceiver family of devices supporting libiio.
-SqANDR is currently under active development with the latested on-SDR code provided in the "pluto" directory.
+SqANDR is under active development with the latest on-SDR code provided in the "pluto" directory.

+SDR performance relies heavily on a number of factors, most of which are adjustable from within the SerialConnection and AbstractDataConnection classes.
+Here are some key settings:
+ - **Mega Samples per Second** (MiS/s), listed as SerialConnection.SAMPLE_RATE can be between 0.6 and 6.0 inclusive.
+Any sampling rate below 3.2 MiS/s requires on Pluto filtering, which is automatically included when launching SqANDR.
+Note: SDRs provided with dedicated power (rather than just the USB power from the attached Android) appear to have improved filter performance.
+Also of note, any sampling rate under 0.8 MiS/s is insufficiently fast to stream media
+ - **SerialConnection.MESSAGE_REPEAT** defines how many times a given message will be sent during a single transmission window.
+Higher values equal greater chance the message will be properly received and is limited based on how many messages can fit within the SerialConnection.TX_BUFFER_SIZE.
+Any messages above the buffer size will be ignored.
+ - **AbstractDataConnection.USE_GAP_STRATEGY** indicates that a custom form of forward error correction should be used.
+This increases the size of a single packet, but also substantially increases the fidelity of packets.
+This flag is recommended, especially wih Pluto SDRs as some devices experience a bit inversion that appears to happen every 400 to 600 bits and is believed to be related to clock differences.
+SqANDR as-is relies on packet headers but not a timing signal, this option also adds a timing signal.
+ - **Segment.MAX_LENGTH_BEFORE_SEGMENTING** allows the Segmenting And Reassembly engine to decide where packets should be split to support transport across the system.
+This can be as low as 1 and as high as 216 but should be at least above 49 if packets from the VPN are being sent across the network.
+Many smaller segments sent multiple times increase the chance that a complete sequence of all segments will be reconstructed into a packet, but adds the expense of more header data which effectively slows down the overall data throughput.

+SDR performance requires tuning the the specific set-up in use.
+Three main indicators are available in Logcat when trying to tune to a specific hardware set-up.
+The first is an indicator warning about the cycle time.
+If the SDR is not able to cycle fast enough to process data in real time, a warning will appear with the lag between the required and actual time.
+When an SDR (like the generally low powered Pluto) is unable to cycle fast enough, the device in effect ends up listening for a fraction of the actual time leading to periodic gaps where traffic is dropped.
+Adjusting the sample rate is one of the most direct ways to effect cycle time (lower sample rate equals fewer samples to process in a given time but also lower data throughput).
+The second indicator is a warning from the SerialConnection whenever it is sending data faster than the SDR is able to process it.
+When this happens, the SDR will start to lag behind real time and often drop packets.
+Switching the SDR to BIN_IN mode provides the greatest speed available for the Pluto SDR.
+The third indicator is the signal to noise ratio (SNR).
+The SNR will be regularly updated in logcat (with a "signal" being any packet that is received successfully, even if it is a duplicate, and "noise" being any packet that is partially received but corrupt to the point of being unrecoverable.
+SqANDR includes both a forward error correction mechanism (COntinuityGapSAR) as well as a SAR mechanism (Segment) that both allow multiple incomplete copies of data to be fused into one valid packet.
+When the SNR is significantly off, the user will also receive a visible warning message about high levels of data corruption and noise.

+SDR exists as a stand-alone mesh.
+However, SDR can be enabled with other meshes. **To enable SDR and other meshes simultaneously** in the ManetOps class constructor, find the lines that say "//TODO uncomment this to enable SDR".
+SDR will handle any traffic, to include VPN data, available to other SqAN mesh approaches and will route traffic between meshes based on connectivity.

 ### WiFiManager

 An approach using WiFi Manager was explored as well.
-WiFiManager could be used to create a access point but that required reflection to access private APIs starting at Android 7.
+WiFiManager could be used to create an access point but that required reflection to access private APIs starting at Android 7.
 This capability was discontinued entirely at Android 8, so this approach was dropped as long-term unstable.

 ### Logging